 Food & Drink

-Food and drink were the next biggest expense of our trip. however, I don’t think eating out in Japan is expensive – for what you pay the food is of high quality.
+Food and drink were the next largest expense of our trip. however, I don’t think eating out in Japan is expensive – for what you pay the food is of high quality.
 The reason for our “high” spend in this category is that when I travel Japan, I do NOT hold back on eating and drinking.

 Now I’m not paying hundreds of dollars for fancy dinners, but I do eat a lot, and eat very well.
 It’s one of my favourite things about Japan.
 From fresh sashimi, melt in your mouth wagyu beef to rich bowls of ramen – the food in Japan is next level.

-We averaged $109 per day for two people or 35% of our budget on eating and drinking.
+We averaged $116 per day for two people or 35% of our budget on eating and drinking.
 This might be higher than the normal traveller, given our tastes and the fact that eating out in Japan is as much an activity for us as visiting a castle or temple.

 However, there were also many nights when after getting over 20,000 steps in, or after our MASSIVE day at Universal Studios Japan in Osaka, we couldn’t bring ourselves to head out for a proper dinner.